 Drivers have a duty to drive with care, and this includes following speed limits.
 Speeding violates that duty, meaning negligence occurred.
 After a speeding accident, you need a car accident lawyer to help you prove your case and get you the compensation you deserve.

-If you’re in a accident, a speeding car accident attorney can help you fight for justice.
+If you’re in an accident, a speeding car accident attorney can help you fight for justice.
 A lawyer with knowledge about car accident laws will help you consider your options and defend your rights.

 You don’t have to fight for your rights and the compensation you deserve alone.
 A knowledgeable and respected car accident attorney can help you secure the compensation you deserve, so you can begin to heal.
 Contact a car accident lawyer to review your case today.
+Give us a call at (361) 400-2036.